 JRPN - Jovial Reverse Polish Notation Calculators

 Click either calculator to run!
-Installation instructions here.
+Installation instructions here; web version notes here.

 JRPN 16C is calculator simulator inspired by the HP 16C "Computer Scientist" calculator.
 JRPN 15C is similarly inspired by the HP 15C.
 Both came out in 1982, and for my money, there were marvels of their time.
 The 15C I bought in early '83 still works great!
 If you're looking for a user guide, it's available here.